RFP Response Templates

 • Their role as it directly relates to the project.
 This will likely vary and will need to be adjusted accordingly to meet the needs of the specific project.

 We ask our clients to have a company organization chart on hand in an easily editable format.
-If the information is prepared ahead of time, the structure can be quickly adjusted to meet the needs of the RFP requirements.
+If the information is prepared ahead of time, the structure can be quickly adjusted to meet the requirements of the RFP.

 Key References and Case Studies

 Vendor references let procurement teams directly evaluate feedback regarding a project already completed by your team.
 They also allow them to hear an unfiltered version of your product or service delivery.
 Your reference may be asked questions regarding what went well, what they would do differently and what advice they would give prior to working with your company.
-Have a minimum of five (5) references at your disposal to include with your response.
-In our experience, most RFPs will ask for three (3), but like the rest of your bid, you’ll want to include references to match your customer.
+Have a minimum of five references at your disposal to include with your response.
+In our experience, most RFPs will ask for three, but like the rest of your bid, you’ll want to include references to match your customer.
+Learn more about how to assemble your references by reading our References for RFPs: a How-to Guide.

 You may have completed projects where references are not available.
 In this case, write a short case study explaining the scope of the project and its outcome.
 You’ll want to provide the procuring team with a complete overview of past projects that relate similarly to theirs.
 Use case studies to demonstrate how you created value for your prior clients and why that sets you apart from your competition.
-Or, if a project did not go smoothly, how you constructively resolved the situation.
+Or, if a project did not go smoothly, how do you constructively resolve the situation?

 “Response Database” — Standard Questions

 After submitting your first bid, keep each document within a file where you can easily “Ctrl + F” information.
-RFPs that are similar in scope will ask similar questions that you may have already answered.
+This will serve as your future content portfolio to simplify your RFP responses.
+After all, RFPs that are similar in scope will ask similar questions you may have already answered.
 For instance:

 • What’s your due diligence process?